EU admits 'unrealistic' to close TTIP deal this year

 Some 100 organisations, including trade unions and environmental watchdogs had gathered outside the building in Bratislava where the trade ministers met, and called on their leaders to reject both CETA and TTIP.

 Asked by a journalist whether ministers were concerned about what voters were saying, Malmstroem said:

 "Of course, we all live in the real world, we are very much aware that there are protests in some countries.
 In the vast majority of countries, there is a general support for TTIP and CETA.
 We really are committed jointly that we have a good deal that respects the red lines."

-Peter Ziga said he was happy that Bratislava had attracted people who would not otherwise see his city.
+Peter Ziga welcomed the fact that Bratislava attracted people who would not otherwise see his city.

 "I’m happy this promotes tourism in Slovakia,” the trade minister said.